CEG8523 : Modelling and Forecasting of Floods

 Teaching Rationale And Relationship

-To impart the basic theoretical and practical understanding represented by the knowledge and skills outcomes via a mix of self learning and formal teaching, including formal lectures and practicals with active student participation.
+To impart the basic theoretical and practical understanding represented by the knowledge outcomes via prepared material and self learning including discussions/tutorials with active student participation.

 The format of resits will be determined by the Board of Examiners